ddsmt/ddSMT/docs/quickstart.rst

 Optionally, **ddSMT** allows to configure this time limit, and to ignore output channels.

-**ddSMT** implements several :ref:`minimization strategies` to derive inputs by applying all enabled mutators.
+**ddSMT** implements several :ref:`minimization strategies <minimization strategies>` to derive inputs by applying all enabled mutators.
 After the golden run, it generates mutated inputs and executes the given command on these inputs.
 The first mutated input on which the command behaves the same as on the